 (c) The rich; sien inskrywing for Jas.
 5:1.

 (d) In the midst of his pursuits.
 While the rich are busy pursuing wealth and influence, death will come (Luke 12:20–21).

 (e) Will fade away.
 Will get old and die and be forgotten.

 Geseënd is 'n man wat in beproewing volhard; want as hy eers goedgekeur is, sal hy die kroon van die lewe ontvang wat die Here beloof het aan die wat Hom liefhet.

 (a) Geseënd is 'n man wat onder beproewing volhard.
 The trials of life teach us to rely on God (Jas.
 1:3), and the more we rely on God the more we experience his peace, joy, and all his blessings.

 Christian endurance has nothing to do with being stoic in the face of hardship.
-Christian faith is active; it considers (verse 3), it rests (verse 4), it asks (verse 5).
+Christian faith is active; it considers (verse 2), it knows (verse 3), it asks (verse 5).
 Faith leans on the Lord, receives his grace and prospers.
 See also the inskrywing for Jas.
 5:11.

 (b) Approved.
 Die oorspronklike woord (dokimos) is the adjectival version of the noun testing (dokimion) from verse 3.
 It means proving in the way an assayer tests and approves gold.
 Just as life’s trials prove that your faith is good-as-gold (Jas.
 1:3), they also prove that you are as good-as-gold and safe in the Lord’s mighty hands (John 10:28–29, 1 Cor.
 1:8, 2 Cor.
 1:21).
 Nothing life throws at you can separate you from your Father’s great love (Rom.
 8:38–39).